 Aditya Bhasin is chief technology and information officer for Bank of America and is a member of the company’s executive management team.

-Bhasin previously was head of Consumer, Small Business, Wealth Management and Employee Technology.
+Previously, Bhasin was head of Consumer, Small Business, Wealth Management and Employee Technology.
 In this role, he was responsible for designing and delivering technology for Consumer, Small Business and Wealth Management clients through Bank of America’s online and mobile banking apps as well as in financial centers and in Merrill and Private Bank offices.
-His team also enabled payments and commerce services for consumers and small businesses and was integral to the “high-tech, high touch” strategy that enables clients to bank when and where they wish, with access to specialists at any time.
+Bhasin and his team also drove the evolution of software delivery methodologies, agile development practices and architecture standards companywide, while identifying partnerships that connect Bank of America to the emerging technology ecosystem and innovations for clients.

-Bhasin holds master’s degrees in computer engineering and engineering management from Dartmouth College, and undergraduate degrees in chemistry and computer science from Hamilton College.
+He holds master’s degrees in computer engineering and engineering management from Dartmouth College, and undergraduate degrees in chemistry and computer science from Hamilton College.